-Trainings will be provided for the Finance Officer and Procurement Officer and necessary staff to ensure that rules and regulations required by the Generally Accepted Accounting Principles are implemented in capitalizing expenditures with life beyond one year.
-This will be completed by September 2020.
+Views of responsible officials and planned corrective actions: The Manager will design and implement additional internal controls to ensure that all assets are accounted for in the capitalization and depreciation reports.
+Internal trainings will be provided for the Finance and Procurement staff accordingly, to ensure that the rules and regulations required by Generally Accepted Accounting Principles are implemented surrounding capitalizing expenditures with life beyond one year.
+Anticipated completion of the corrective action is expected by July 2021.